 SSSI Professional of the Year (Regional & National)

-A practitioner who is working in any of the disciplines of the surveying and spatial sciences whose professional achievements are acknowledged by peer citation as exemplifying the highest standards of excellence and ethical conduct.
+A SSSI member who is working in any of the disciplines of the surveying and spatial sciences whose professional achievements are acknowledged by peer citation as exemplifying the highest standards of excellence and ethical conduct.

 SSSI Young Professional of the Year (Regional & National)

-This award recognises a young professional who has made significant contributions in the field of Surveying and Spatial Science and acts as a role model for others in the industry.
+This award recognises a young SSSI member who has made significant contributions in the field of Surveying and Spatial Science and acts as a role model for others in the industry.